Table of contents

 The legal basis for the processing of the data in the audit log is the legitimate interest of your organization in ensuring traceability of actions (Art.
 6(1) lit. f GDPR).

-In a nutshell: Master data of the users you create in ginlo Team Manager as well as log data about the actions you as an administrator and the users in your team perform in the software.
+In a nutshell: Master data of the users you create in ginlo Team Manager as well as data for error analysis and log data about the actions you as an administrator and the users in your team perform in the software.

 5 When is my data deleted?